Women-In-Technology-ACC/GrabAByte/README.md

  These files are the example code for the Grab a Byte workshops!

- The Grab A Byte Workshop is an ongoing learning series for Austin Community College's Women Inforamtion Technology (WIT) group.
+ The Grab A Byte Workshop is an ongoing learning series for Austin Community College's Women Information Technology (WIT) group.
  I put this together after a survey to a members stated that they wanted to learn more about Algorithms.